gggrafff/django-starfield/README.rst

 This is different from other star rating applications in that it provides only a widget returning its selction to any IntegerField.
 It is not a complete rating application, just a presentational widget for integer input.
+It is also different in that it depends only on CSS3, without any JavaScript.